TheRealKasumi/NikoLight/documentation/build.md

 If you have the option to add a load to the 5V side, please test it out.
 1A of load is a good test.
 The voltage should stay at stable 5V.
-If that is the case, the build was successful.
+If that is the case, the build of the regulator was successful.

 ### MPU6050 (Motion Sensor)